At the heart of the Tyndale curriculum

 is the study of what is called "Divinity" or "Theology" in the ancient universities.
 A knowledge of the Bible and the theological tradition is at the heart of

 a liberal arts education.
 The Bible is the single most important cultural document in the history of the West.
 No one can be considered truly educated who does not have a knowledge of its contents and the history of its influence.
 Most of Western intellectual and political history is intertwined with theological debates and much of English literature presupposes a knowledge of the Bible.
 Some of the greatest minds in Western culture, such as Augustine, Aquinas, Luther and Barth, devoted their lives to the rational articulation of the Gospel.

-The Department of Religious Studies teaches four core courses that are required of all degree students: Old Testament Scriptures, New Testament Scriptures, Hermeneutics, and Introduction to Christian Theology.
-We offer a major in Religious Studies with a number of options.
+The Department of Biblical Studies and Theology teaches four core courses that are required of all degree students: Old Testament Scriptures, New Testament Scriptures, Hermeneutics, and Introduction to Christian Theology.
+We offer a major, major with honours, and minor in Biblical Studies and Theology.

-We also offer a wide variety of electives, including courses on major biblical books and major Christian doctrines, as well as courses in various world religions, religion and science, war and peace in Christian perspective and biblical archeology.
-We also teach both Hebrew and Greek and stress the importance of studying the Bible in its original languages.
-Our program also includes study trips to biblical sites.
+We also offer a wide variety of electives, including upper level courses in Old Testament, New Testament, major Christian doctrines, and historical theology, as well as courses in world religions.
+We teach both Hebrew and Greek and stress the importance of studying the Bible in its original languages.